jupyterlab/jupyterlab-data-explorer/README.md

 1. Install JupyterLab >= 1.0
 2. `jupyter labextension install @jupyterlab/dataregistry`
 3. Browse available datasets in the data explorer left side pane.
 We include support for viewing a few datasets.
-We plan on expanding this list and any other extension can add their own support for their own datatypes:
+We plan on expanding this list and third party extension can extend it:
   1. Opening CSV files in the data grid and adding a snippet to open them with Pandas
   2. Opening PNG images in an image viewer
   3. Opening table data outputted in a notebook with [`nteract`'s data explorer](https://github.com/nteract/nteract/tree/master/packages/data-explorer)